Ushiku Daibutsu 牛久大仏

 Scale the statue

 An elevator takes you up to an observation floor 85 meters up where you can look out windows set at the statue's chest and see sweeping views of the surrounding landscape.
-On a clear day, you can see as far as Tokyo Skytree.
-The observation floor features displays and information on how the statue was built.
+Depending on the weather, you can see as far as Mt.
+Fuji and Tokyo Skytree.

 All that nature has to offer

 Outside, there's a garden full of flowers blooming throughout the year.
-Including hydrangeas, peonies, moss phlox, poppies, and cosmoses, you're allowed to pick the flowers and keep them as a special souvenir.
-During the cherry blossom season the park area is awash in pale pink.
-Younger visitors will delight in the pond full of koi and a small petting zoo with rabbits, squirrels, and other critters.
+Flowers including hydrangeas, peonies, cherry blossoms and moss phlox, poppies, and cosmos, and more bloom throughout the year.
+Depending on the season and the type of flower, you can pick some to take home. you're allowed to pick the flowers and keep them as a special souvenir.
+In early April, the combination of cherry blossoms and pink moss phlox creatues a beautiful scene.
+Young visitors will delight in the koi pond.

 Watch the fireworks show

-During the summer, there's a special light show and fireworks display that lights up the statue.
+During the summer Obon festival, Japanese people pay homage to their ancestors.
+During this time, there's a special light show and fireworks display that lights up the statue.
 Many also visit Ushiku Daibutsu for their New Year's shrine visit.